 - If you do not meet the definition of NOK, you are considered a member of the general public.

-How to submit a request.
-Replacement medals, decorations and awards should be requested on SF 180, Request Pertaining To Military Records.
+You can request replacement military medals, decorations and awards via form SF 180, Request Pertaining To Military Records.
 This form can be downloaded from http://www.va.gov/vaforms/.

 Each request should be filled out neatly, and should include the veteran’s branch of service, social security number, dates of service, and it should be signed by the veteran or the next of kin if the veteran is incapacitated or deceased.
 Supporting documentation such as discharge paperwork or the veteran’s DD Form 214 or other military records can help speed the process.
 Additional information on where to send the form and who is eligible to make the request can be found at the NPRC website.